 5. One-year probationary period may be required.

-6. Travel, transportation, and relocation expenses may be paid.
+6. Travel, transportation, and relocation expenses will be paid: No

 7. Bargaining Unit Position: No

 8. Drug Screening Required: No

 10. Relocation Incentive authorized: No

 11. Annual leave for non-Federal service authorized: No